Four years ago decide to go from heavy carnivore to pescetarian.

 Committing to Small Changes with Hopes for a Vegetarian Future

-In the past 6 months, we committed to purchasing organic milk and meats, which is something but hasn’t entirely taken away my guilt.
+In the past 6 months, I committed to purchasing organic milk and meats, which is something but hasn’t entirely taken away my guilt.

-Unfortunately, if we go out to eat we can’t always control whether the meat is organic or not.
+Unfortunately, if I go out to eat, I can’t always control whether the meat is organic or not.
 Thankfully in Europe, the standards are quite high as to how humanely animals have to be raised and slaughter.
 Even so, I have made it a personal mission to make sure we consume less meat.
 We eat so many delicious vegetarian, even vegan, meals and desserts, without even noticing the missing animal product.
-My husband has yet to complain or say he rather have meat those days — he loves the meatless meals I serve him.
-I love that he is so supportive of my ideas and the cause.

 In sharing my thoughts, guilt, and opinions, I truly hope that we can all educate ourselves as to what’s really happening.